iam-tsr/Account_Entry/README.md

 - The program uses `fprintf` to write transaction details to the file `DataEntry_tsrBANK.text`.
 ### Note
 - The code assumes that the user interacts with the program through a console or terminal.
----
-Feel free to modify or extend this project as needed.
-Happy coding!